pactflow/docs.pactflow.io/website/docs/docs/stubs.md

 1. You must first publish a contract.
 1. Find the path to the pact contract you'd like to stub.
 (If you're not familiar with the PactFlow API, the simplest way to get this is to click "View Pact" from the dashboard and select "API Browser" at the top of the screen to see the URL).
 1. Append `/stub/` to the pact file path to get the base path of an instant stub
+1. Pass in your PactFlow Bearer token in the `Authentication` header

 ## Stub URL format